 At this point, your future client is trying to solve problems and get answers.
 They’re looking for top-level educational content that will direct them to a solution.
 The goal here is to create content that is easily discovered and consumed.
 Remember that right now, the lead value of these individuals is low – but the hope is that they will find your content helpful and interesting, and stick around long enough to be nurtured.

 The middle of the funnel is where you need to start demonstrating your expertise in a practice area or subject matter.
-At this point, prospective clients are already aware of their problem and are evaluating possible solutions.
+At this point, prospective clients are already aware of their problems and are evaluating possible solutions.
 It’s not enough to just state credentials in your attorney bio.
 People are evaluating you for experience, skills, and knowledge.

 One of the best types of content for this stage is a case study.
 You can create general case studies if you don’t want to name clients, but still demonstrate your level of experience.
 Webinars, white papers, and e-Books are other opportunities to establish yourself as an expert in a way that’s more in-depth than blog posts or checklists.
-There’s a lot you can do with this type of content afterwards as well.
+There’s a lot you can do with this type of content afterward as well.

 Though every law firm is unique, it’s safe to assume that your clients generally follow this buyer’s journey when making the decision of which lawyer or law firm to work with.
 The better you’re able to map your law firm content items to phases of the buyer’s journey, the more likely your messaging is to resonate with your audience.
 The more your messaging resonates, the more likely you are to engage a lead and turn them into a client.